 What is a Dedicated CPU Linode?

-While a Standard Linode is a good fit for most use cases, a Dedicated CPU Linode is recommended for a number of workloads related to high, sustained CPU processing, including:
+While a Shared Linode is a good fit for most use cases, a Dedicated CPU Linode is recommended for a number of workloads related to high, sustained CPU processing, including:

 - CI/CD toolchains and build servers

 - CPU-intensive game servers, like Minecraft or Team Fortress

 - Big data and data analysis

 - Scientific Computing

 NoteFor more information on Dedicated CPU use cases, see our Use Cases for Dedicated CPU Instances.

 Click on the Create dropdown menu at the top left of the page, and select the Linode option.

 Choose the region where you would like your Linode to reside.
 If you’re not sure which to select, see our How to Choose a Data Center guide.
 You can also generate MTR reports for a deeper look at the network route between you and each of our data centers.